Marcin-Konarski/Project-IRKA/readme.md

 ```
 https://my.telegram.org/apps
 ```
-and set your app informations, then update .env file with app credentials
+and set your app informations

 # IMPORTANT
 Remember to validate your telegram access on /telegram endpoint, you need to input special code which will be sent to the your telephone number.